biobakery/sparseDOSSA/vignettes/sparsedossa-vignette.md

 ### Output Control

-For each simulation using default model parameters, SparseDOSSA will produce three txt files: `SyntheticMicrobiome.pcl`, `SyntheticMicrobiome-Counts.pcl`, `SyntheticMicrobiomeParameterFile.txt`.
+For each simulation using default model parameters, sparseDOSSA will produce three txt files: `SyntheticMicrobiome.pcl`, `SyntheticMicrobiome-Counts.pcl`, `SyntheticMicrobiomeParameterFile.txt`.
 The first two files contain the actual microbiome abundance data and the third file records values of model parameters, diagnostic information and spike-in assignment.
 You can specify the names of these files as well as the directory you want to put them to.

 ``` r
 sparseDOSSA::sparseDOSSA( strNormalizedFileName = "my_Microbiome.pcl",